skyizwhite/hsx/README.md

 # HSX

-HSX (Hypertext S-expression) is a simple yet powerful HTML5 generation library for Common Lisp, forked from [flute](https://github.com/ailisp/flute/), originally created by Bo Yao.
+HSX (Hypertext S-expression) is a simple yet powerful HTML5 generation library for Common Lisp.
+It was forked from [flute](https://github.com/ailisp/flute/).

 ## Introduction